The statue known as “Victory” was in the beginning called “Goddess of Liberty". She stood 10 foot tall and was made of

 today a lone lightening rod replaces her.

-The family of Anna and Donald R. Kraft has donated all of the funds needed to recreate the "Victory" Statue.
+The family of Anna and Donald R. Kraft have donated the remaining funds needed to recreate the "Victory" Statue.

 The Kraft family

 has selected Vincent Tolpo a well known local artist to recreate "Victory".

-artist and Art Casting of Illinois who will cast "Victory" with a planned unveiling on Sept.
-4th 2015 have been executed.
+artist and Art Casting of Illinois who will cast "Victory" with a planned unveiling in the fall of 2015 have been executed.

 Civil War Monument Fund